coccoinomane/crabada.py/README.md

 ### - Gas control

-Use the `USER_X_REINFORCEMENT_MAX_GAS` parameter to set the maximum you are willing to spend for gas when reinforcing, in gwei.
+Use the following parameters to set the maximum you are willing to spend for gas, in gwei:

+- `USER_X_REINFORCEMENT_MAX_GAS` to reinforce,
+- `USER_X_MINE_MAX_GAS` to send a team mining,
+- `USER_X_CLOSE_MINE_MAX_GAS` to close a mine, and
+- `USER_X_CLOSE_LOOT_MAX_GAS` to settle a loot.

-If Avalanche's base fee is higher than that, the bot will not reinforce.
+If Avalanche's base fee is higher than that, the bot will not perform the action.

-As a reference, when the base fee is 100 gwei, you will roughly spend 0.02 AVAX to reinforce.
+As a reference, when the base fee is 100 gwei, you will roughly spend 0.02 AVAX to reinforce or start a mine, and about half of that for the other actions.

 # Support for multiple teams